 Clinic outpatient consultation services

 While on outpatient rotations, you see a wide variety of conditions.
-You gain experience in arthritis, amputee, spine center and sports rehabilitation.
-You learn to diagnose and manage occupational arm and hand injuries and work closely with hand specialists in physical medicine and rehabilitation, orthopedic surgeons, physical therapists, and occupational therapists.
+You gain experience in arthritis, amputee, spine conditions and sports rehabilitation.
+You learn to diagnose and manage occupational arm and hand injuries and work closely with physical medicine and rehabilitation hand specialists, orthopedic surgeons, physical therapists, and occupational therapists.

 You gain musculoskeletal examination skills and learn to diagnose and treat musculoskeletal injuries of all types.
 You also learn important techniques and indications of cardiopulmonary exercise testing.